pkgcore/pkgcore/doc/man/pquery.rst

 Another switch that could do with some extra explanation is ``--raw``.
 Specifying ``--raw`` makes your configuration not affect the results.
 Example::

- $ pquery --attr alldepends -m dbus --max -v
+ $ pquery --attr alldepends sys-apps/dbus --max -v
  * sys-apps/dbus-0.62-r1
      description: A message bus system, a simple way for applications to talk to each other